 A student seeking admission to Graceland after enrollment at another college must submit to Admissions an application form, a high school transcript, and transcripts from all colleges previously attended.
-Transcripts must be mailed directly from the school and have the official school seal affixed, or transmitted electronically through Parchment, National Student Clearinghouse, or SCRIP-SAFE.
+Transcripts must be mailed directly from the school and have the official school seal affixed, or transmitted electronically through any certified vendor.
 Withholding information concerning previous schools attended could result in termination of enrollment.

-Acceptance is based on college work rather than high school if a student has attended college full time for at least one semester and/or has accumulated 12 semester hours of credit.
-A 2.00 cumulative grade point average on all transfer credit is required for admission to Graceland University.
+Acceptance is based on college/university work rather than high school if a student has attended college/university full time and has accumulated at least 24 semester hours of college-level credit (excluding college preparatory courses).
+Students with less than 24 hours will be required to meet freshmen requirements and submit official transcripts documenting all college coursework attempted, an official high school transcript, which includes class rank (if available), and ACT/SAT scores.
+A minimum 2.00 cumulative grade point average on all transfer credit is required for admission to Graceland University.